-Find out which Canadian cleantech companies listed on the TSX and TSXV have gained the most so far this year.
+Find out which Canadian cleantech companies listed on the TSX, TSXV and CSE have gained the most so far this year.

-Below, the Investing News Network takes a look the top Canadian cleantech stocks year-to-date.
-The companies listed below all had market caps of C$50 million to C$500 million on July 3, 2019, with all numbers and figures current at that time.
+Below, the Investing News Network looks at the top Canadian cleantech stocks year-to-date.
+All had market caps of C$50 million to C$500 million as of October 1, 2019, and all numbers and figures were current at that time.
 The list was generated using Investing.com‘s stock screener.

 1. Hydrogenics (TSX:HYG)